radiator-software/radiator-faq/index.md

 ## Troubleshooting {#troubleshooting}

+### How to enable debug logging? {#enable-debug}

+To enable the DEBUG level log of Radiator, do the following:

+1. From the Radiator configuration file, locate the row starting with `Trace` and change the row to contain `Trace 4`.
+See more about the log levels: <https://files.radiatorsoftware.com/radiator/ref/GlobalParameters.html#Trace>
+2. If the Radiator configuration does not already contain `LogTraceId` and `LogMicroseconds` add those to the configuration also.
+These are good values to have in the Radiator configuration even when logging level is lower than DEBUG.
+Good place to add them is right after the `Trace` row.
+See more from: <https://files.radiatorsoftware.com/radiator/ref/GlobalParameters.html#LogTraceId_common> and <https://files.radiatorsoftware.com/radiator/ref/GlobalParameters.html#LogMicroseconds>.
+3. Restart Radiator so the configuration changes are taken into use.
+Use `sudo systemctl restart radiator` on Linux environments or restart Radiator service from Services on Windows environments.

 ### Problems with Oracle database connection? {#oracle-connection-problem}

 Radiator log shows error `ERR: Radius::AuthSQL Apollo: SQL connection to 'dbi:Oracle:dbname' failed: timeout` when trying to use Oracle database.